 - Stage 4: the tumor has spread more extensively (liver, lungs, bone and/or brain)

-Treatment will depend on a number of factors, including your age and overall health, and the extent to which the cancer has spread.
-When appropriate, your urologist will collaborate with other specialized doctors to provide one or more of the following:
+Treatment for kidney cancer will depend on a number of factors, including your age and overall health, and the extent to which the cancer has spread.
+When appropriate, your urologist or oncologist will collaborate with other specialized doctors to provide one or more of the following:

 - Surgery: the standard treatment for kidney cancer.
 The following procedures often can be performed laparoscopically or robotically, where several small incisions replace one larger one to permit less pain and faster recovery.